 David Neumark, economics Chancellor's professor and Center for Economics & Public Policy director, on Minnesota Public Radio July 12, 2012

 In an attempt to balance the city budget, Scranton, Pa. cut all city worker pay last week to minimum wage, $7.25 an hour.
-The news came as wages around the
+The news came as wages around the country appear to

 be falling.
 In a time of economic uncertainty, would raising the minimum wage provide a better quality of life for many hourly

 workers, or would it lead to larger deficits and keep employers from hiring?
-David Neumark, director of the Center for Economics and Public Policy at
+David Neumark, director of the Center for Economics and Public Policy at University of California,

 Irvine, weighs in.